cysouw/diathesis/text/c04_reflexive.md

 Verbs with obligatory *sich* can be seen as just regular lexicalized verbs, which in turn are applicable to any of the alternations discussed in the previous two chapters.
 Curiously, such alternations seem to be rather rare.
 The attested cases will be discussed in this section.
 Arguably, these diathese belong together with the diatheses from the previous two chapters

-### [ NP | -P ] Obligatory accusative reflexive + nominative drop
+### [ NP | –P ] Obligatory accusative reflexive + nominative drop

 The collocation *sich drehen um* 'to concern' can be used both with a regular nominative subject \Next[a] and without \Next[b].
 This usage of this verb is clearly metaphorically derived from the local meaning 'to revolve around' \Next[c], but in that usage the dropping of the nominative is not possible.
+This diathesis is the same as the drop described in [@sec:prepositions-nominative-drop].

 \ex.
  \a.
 Der Streit dreht sich um das 1998 erworbene Firmengelände.